loginid1/proof-verify-example/README.md

 ### Features

-#### Register with Proof
+#### Register Proof

 This will register a user on LoginID's server with no set of credentials and then start the proof flow with the same username.
 This is needed because proof flow needs a registered user to begin with.
-A user is also registered in our local database.
+If proof fails the same username may be attempted again.

-#### Register with FIDO2
+#### Register Proof and FIDO2

-This will register a user using FIDO2.
-This point of this is to display that even if a user has a FIDO2 credential, the same user can go through the proof process by clicking the `Proof` button.
-A user is also registered in our local database.

-#### Proof

-Enters the user into the proof flow.
-This can be any registered user found in LoginID's database (FIDO2, password, no credentials).
+This will register a user on LoginID's server with no set of credentials and then start the proof flow with the same username.
+This is needed because proof flow needs a registered user to begin with.
+It will then attempt to add a FIDO2 credential to the same username.

+If adding a FIDO2 credential fails, verify login will still work.
+The user cannot attempt to add a FIDO2 credential again.
+This is possible just not displayed in this demo.

 #### Login with FIDO2